Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• The maximum DrawDown over 5 years of Sherwin-Williams is -42.5 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• The maximum reduction from previous high over 5 years of Sherwin-Williams is -42.5 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

 MaxDuration:

-• Looking at the maximum days under water of 546 days in the last 5 years of Sherwin-Williams, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at maximum time in days below previous high water mark in of 323 days in the period of the last 3 years, we see it is relatively greater, thus worse in comparison to SPY (87 days).

 AveDuration: